xindi-dumbledore/Basic-Machine-Learning/Information Retrieval and Recommendation/Position Bias in Ranking.md

 ## What it is
 Position bias: Top items receive more clicks only because of their position?

 A list of items are served to users for search or recommendation.
 Items at a higher rank are more likely to be clicked by users.
-Items at the bottom have a smaller chance to be viewed by users at all, hence will organically have fewer clicks.
+Items at the bottom have a lower chance to be viewed by users at all, hence will organically have fewer clicks.

 ## How to offset position bias
 ### Method 1: Inverse Propensity Weighting